carsonfarmer/blog/content/blog/switch-to-pelican.md

 also took the opportunity to update the site, change the page structure a bit and try out a few things like adding icons ([FontAwesome][font-awesome]), using Twitter [Bootstrap][bootstrap] for some of the UI, and some other tweaks.
-To get me though the process, I took advantage of several blogs and sites dedicated to documenting the switch to Pelican:
+To get me through the process, I took advantage of several blogs and sites dedicated to documenting the switch to Pelican:

 * [Pelican documentation][pelican-docs] (which is great)